 Coverage Provided by Credit Card Companies

 Some credit card companies provide limited coverage for collision or theft if you use their credit cards to pay your rental in full and comply with the terms and conditions of the rental agreement.
 You may expect your credit card company to pay everything so you can avoid purchasing the LDW offered by the rental car company.
 However, the credit card coverage is secondary and seldom pays for administrative fees, loss of use charges or the diminished value fee mentioned above.
 American Express card holders may have an option to add coverage similar to LDW to their card agreement for a small fee.

 New Option for Purchasing a Loss Damage Waiver

 Now there is a new way for you to cover rental car exposures - a standalone Loss Damage Waiver policy offered by a major insurance company that can be purchased online with a credit card.
 The web site insuremyrentalcar.com provides options to purchase coverage for a single rental period or an annual term at a cost that is significantly lower than what rental companies charge.
 The actual policy form can be viewed on the web site and a thorough and easy-to-understand FAQ section provides answers to a number of important questions.

-This article was prepared and made available to your agent by the Independent Insurance Agents of Texas, which is solely responsible for its content.
+This article was made available to our agency by the Independent Insurance Agents of Texas, which is solely responsible for its content.
 We have customized this article with additional relevant information.
 Please read your insurance policy.
 If there is any conflict between the information in this article and the actual terms and conditions of your policy, the terms and conditions of your policy will apply.
 The Independent Insurance Agents of Texas is a non-profit association of more than 1,500 insurance agencies in Texas, dedicated to helping its members succeed, in part by providing technical resources that explain insurance policies sold to their customers.